 Contributions.
 As set by statute, the Agency's Regular Plan Members are required to contribute 4.50% of their annual covered salary.
 The statute requires employers to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
-The Agency's annual contribution rate for calendar year 2019 and 2018 was 38.15% and 41.39%, respectively.
-For the fiscal year ended April 30, 2019 and 2018, the Agency contributed \$102,369 and \$111,864 to the plan, respectively.
+The Agency's annual contribution rate for calendar year 2020 and 2019 was 36.72% and 38.15%, respectively.
+For the fiscal year ended April 30, 2020 and 2019, the Agency contributed \$98,168 and \$102,369 to the plan, respectively.
 The Agency also contributes for disability benefits, death benefits, and supplemental retirement benefits, all of which are pooled at the IMRF level.
 Contribution rates for disability and death benefits are set by IMRF's Board of Trustees, while the supplemental retirement benefits rate is set by statute.

 Net Pension Obligation.
-The Agency's net pension obligation was measured as of December 31, 2018 and 2017.
+The Agency's net pension obligation was measured as of December 31, 2019 and 2018.
 The pension liability amounts used to calculate the net pension obligations were determined by actuarial valuations as of those dates.

 Actuarial Assumptions.
-The following are the methods and assumptions used to determine total pension liability at December 31, 2018 and 2017:
+The following are the methods and assumptions used to determine total pension liability at December 31, 2019 and 2018:

-- The Actuarial Cost Method used was Entry Age Normal. - The Asset Valuation Method used was Market Value of Assets. - The Inflation Rate was assumed to be 2.50%. - Salary Increases were expected to be 3.39% to 14.25%. - The Investment Rate of Return was assumed to be 7.24% (7.49% in 2017). - Projected Retirement Age was from the Experience-based Table of Rates, specific to the type of eligibility condition, last updated for the 2017 valuation according to an experience study from years 2014 to 2016. - The IMRF-specific rates for Mortality (for non-disabled retirees) were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience. - For Disabled Retirees, an IMRF-specific mortality table was used with fully generational projection scale MP-2014 (base year 2015).
+- The Actuarial Cost Method used was Entry Age Normal. - The Asset Valuation Method used was Market Value of Assets. - The Inflation Rate was assumed to be 2.50%. - Salary Increases were expected to be 3.35% to 14.25%. - The Investment Rate of Return was assumed to be 7.24%. - Projected Retirement Age was from the Experience-based Table of Rates, specific to the type of eligibility condition, last updated for the 2017 valuation according to an experience study from years 2014 to 2016. - The IMRF-specific rates for Mortality (for non-disabled retirees) were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience. - For Disabled Retirees, an IMRF-specific mortality table was used with fully generational projection scale MP-2014 (base year 2015).
 The IMRF-specific rates were developed from the RP-2014 Disabled Retirees Mortality Table, applying the same adjustments that were applied for non-disabled lives. - For Active Members, an IMRF-specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF-specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience. - The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return to the target asset allocation percentage and adding expected inflation.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table: